prividentity/ultrapass_identity_check/README.md

-# Identity Verification - PreBuilt Webpage for IGA
+# Verified Identity - PreBuilt Webpage for IGA

 This repository includes the front-end code for pre-built web pages used in the Identity Verification module, which can be accessed at https://cams.ultrapass.id/.
 These pages are built with React.js, Material UI, TypeScript.